"The Bob Hope Show" (1960)

 Charles Bickford - "Hugh Stafford"

-Filming took place from October 7th, 1963 until the final week of October 1963.
+Filming took place from October 11th, 1963 to October 30th, 1963.
 During filming, Joan commented to a reporter that she felt the series may not be purchased by a television network, and if not, it would be edited into a television film.

 It was reported in March 1964 that the pilot was scheduled to be added to the 1964 fall line-up, however, that did not happen and "Royal Bay" ultimately premiered on television in 1965 as a movie of the week with the title "Della."